Hostizzy/hostizzy-pwa/README.md

 Proprietary software for Hostizzy by Hostsphere India Private Limited.

-## 🏢 About Hostizzy
+## 🏷️ About Hostizzy

-Hostizzy is a hospitality brand in India operated by Hostsphere India Private Limited, dedicated to providing exceptional accommodation experiences.

----
+ResIQ is built by the team behind Hostizzy, a vacation rental company empowering independent hosts across India.

+🌐 www.hostizzy.com

 **Built with ❤️ for Hostizzy**

-Version 1.0 | Last Updated: October 2025
+Version 2.0 | Last Updated: October 2025

+🧾 License

+© 2025 Hostizzy.
+All rights reserved.
+Use of this software requires a commercial license.